FlowFuse/flowfuse/docs/install/docker/README.md

 This will also create a directory called `db` to hold the database files used to store project instance and user information.

+#### Using FlowForge File Storage

+FlowForge projects when running in Docker do not have direct access to a persistent file system to store files.

+FlowForge File Nodes provide a solution to this for basic read/write.
+More details can be found [here](../file-storage/).
 ### First Run Setup

 The first time you access the platform in your browser, it will take you through